-Cready also studies how items are reported on income statements, particularly a classification known as "special items."
-He has been involved in several studies that explored the implications of "special items" classification for manager compensation, stock price valuation and whether "special items" serve as vehicles for hiding more ordinary expenses.
+Cready also studies how items are reported on income statements, particularly a classification known as “special items.”
+He has been involved in several studies that explored the implications of classifying these items on manager compensation and stock price valuation and whether the special items serve as vehicles for hiding more ordinary expenses.
 He also studies the relationship between aggregate earnings and stock market returns.

 Cready serves as the area coordinator for accounting in the Naveen Jindal School of Management.
 He is a certified public accountant and management accountant.